imytk/imytk.github.io/_pages/consultancy_me.md

 I am passionate about empowering your internal teams to confidently build, deploy, and manage their own AI systems, creating long-lasting capability and autonomy over these solutions.
 I develop and lead custom training courses and workshops tailored to your organisation's specific needs, from foundational concepts for new teams to advanced topics for seasoned professionals.
+I offer seminars and workshops to both technical and leadership teams.
 I can work with your team to address their specific challenges, providing the expertise they need to take ownership of their AI journey.